-Pupils are required to self-isolate if they have been in an affected area and are displaying flu like symptoms, or if they have been to one of the designated affected areas according to Public Health England even if they are not displaying symptoms.
+If a pupil is required to self-isolate but they are well, it is essential that they continue to access their education.
 During any such period, the School will make sure that education is provided remotely (online) so no-one need fall too far behind.
 This policy summarises the provision of remote learning for pupils in this position, so that there are consistent and well understood expectations of the level of support that will be provided for all concerned.